andreadotti/geant4-val-azure/submitjobs.md

  1. Create batch pool on azure (once), create container on storage g4data
  1. Add Pool: `shipyard pool add --credentials credentials.json --config global.json --pool pool.json`

+## Note on working directory
+batch-shypiard changes the working directory to some generated path.
+So I added a cd to the correct directory into runme scripts.

+## Note on `/output` directory
+Outuput data are stored in the container into `/output` this directory must be a docker volume mounted from the host to then copy its content to the output storage account.
+See `global.json` and the `jobs.json` files.

+## Note on jobs json files with many tasks
+To avoid the maintanance of large `jobs.json` files, these are usually generated from smaller json files containing only the run command that is the the only things that changes.